Glen Erickson – Kelowna Rockets Beat Writer, @glenerickson51

 Josh Critzer – Portland Winterhawks Beat, @jjcritzer

 Josh is passionate about hockey and relishes covering prospects and non-NHL teams.
 He spent 25 years in Minnesota where high school and NCAA hockey is king.
 After moving to Portland, the WHL and specifically the Winterhawks now tops his list of favorites.
 Although, he will never waiver from his stance that players under 18 should have to wear full cages or fish bowls.

-Stephen Hawco – Daily Dose, Contributor, @stephenhawco7
+Stephen Hawco – Vancouver Giants Beat, @stephenhawco7

 Ex-junior hockey player.
 Have been a hockey nerd for as long as I can remember, have always appreciated the junior levels of hockey.
 Grew up watching the BCHL and WHL and have continued following ever since.